hangxie/parquet-tools/USAGE.md

 parquet-tools: error: failed to open S3 object [s3://aws-roda-hcls-datalake/gnomad/chrm/run-DataSink0-1-part-block-0-r-00000-snappy.parquet] version [non-existent-version]: operation error S3: HeadObject, https response error StatusCode: 403, RequestID: REDACTED, HostID: REDACTED, api error Forbidden: Forbidden
 ```

-> Note that according to [HeadObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_HeadObject.html) and [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html), if the caller does not have permission to `ListBucket` then the status code for non-existent object or version will be 403 instead of 404.
+> According to [HeadObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_HeadObject.html) and [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html), status code for non-existent object or version will be 403 instead of 404 if the caller does not have permission to `ListBucket`.

 Thanks to [parquet-go-source](https://github.com/xitongsys/parquet-go-source), `parquet-tools` loads only necessary data from S3 bucket, for most cases it is footer only, so it is much more faster than downloading the file from S3 bucket and run `parquet-tools` on a local file.
 Size of the S3 object used in above sample is more than 4GB, but the `row-count` command takes just several seconds to finish.